 - Why do you want to change your current process?

 Once these variables are defined, choosing the right system becomes much easier.

-At JRI/Jenfab, we maintain a state-of-the-art test lab in our Berlin, Connecticut location for the purpose of proving our equipment through test cleanings.
+At Jenfab, we maintain a state-of-the-art test lab for the purpose of proving our equipment through test cleanings.
 Our test lab includes a Filtrex Premium Zoom Automated Particle Measurement, Particle Count, and Analysis System.
 We use this system to measure the soil and debris on your parts, verify the total molecular weight of your parts, and issue a detailed particle count report before and after cleaning.
 In addition, you can be certain that your parts will be thoroughly cleaned in our facility since our aqueous parts washers can clean below 100um (microns).